tisc9037/GenomeAnalysis_2026/Project_Steps/04_Homology_and_Mapping.md

     <td style="vertical-align: top; padding-left: 20px; max-width: 350px;">
       The PacBio CANU assembly and the reference genome are highly similar overall, but they contain multiple structural rearrangements, consisting of inversions, translocations, and possibly relocations.
-This should not affect downstream analysis, as the exact genomic location is not necessary for the later interpretations.
+These rearrangements should not affect RNA‑seq or Tn‑seq downstream analysis, as both analyses rely on local read mapping rather than global genome structure.
     </td>
   </tr>
 </table>